michaelznidarsic/Pixel-Importance-Image-Classification/README.md

 ![alt text](https://github.com/michaelznidarsic/Pixel-Importance-Image-Classification/blob/master/SHAP%20ARCHITECTURE1.png?raw=true)

-The confusion matrix of the model's validation predictions are buildings/streets and glaciers/mountains are the most confused pairs of classes.
+The confusion matrix of the model's validation predictions shows that buildings/streets and glaciers/mountains are the most confused pairs of classes.
 This is fairly intuitive.
 The observed validation accuracy of this iteration was 85.97%.

 ![alt text](https://github.com/michaelznidarsic/Pixel-Importance-Image-Classification/blob/master/SHAP%20CM1.png?raw=true)